Once you have seen the Zagreb attractions, it is time to visit the Adriatic. This is how to get from Zagreb to Split or

-The question, what is the distance from Zagreb to Split? is a question many travelers ask when touring Croatia.
+What is the distance from Zagreb to Split?
+This is a question many travelers ask when touring Croatia.
 The distance from Split to Zagreb is 408 kilometers.
 The route will take you from Croatia’s capital through continental Croatia to coastal Croatia through the Velebit Mountains.

-The drive from Zagreb to Split will take you 4 hours along the A1, so it’s a good idea to make a couple of pit stops along the way, of which Plitvice Lakes is by far the most popular.
+The drive from Zagreb to Split will take 4 hours along the A1, so it’s a good idea to make a couple of pit stops along the way, of which Plitvice Lakes is by far the most popular.
 Of course, you can choose to drive, take the bus, train, or plane, or take a private transfer.
 Let’s check each option out, one by one.